Unpacking Growth vs. Fixed Mindset: Is Your Brain Stuck in Cement?

 Now picture them both vying for Jeopardy champion status:

 Mr. Fixed buzzes in first: “What’s the capital of France?”
 Without missing a beat or loosening his tie knot even slightly, he answers confidently, “Paris”.
-A smirk appears on his face because well… duh…it was easy!
+A smirk appears on his face because well

 But then comes something more challenging like “Who won the Nobel Prize in Physics in 1933?”.
 His hand freezes above the buzzer…his confident smile fades quicker than cheap cologne after three hours under hot studio lights…